 In December 2019 there was an outbreak of COVID-19, which the World Health Organisation declared a pandemic on 11 March 2020.
-Cruise ship operations have been suspended since 14 March 2020 and have not yet resumed.
-There is uncertainty on when operations will resume as it is partially reliant on government guidance.
-All sailings are suspended until at least December 2020.
-The Company continues to receive lease payments from The Magical Cruise Company Ltd during the suspension
+Cruise ship operations at our lessee were suspended on 14 March 2020 and did not resume until 15 July 2021.
+Initial sailings by the lessee of this luxury cruise vessel took place with lower passenger capacity and enhanced COVID-19 health and safety measures.
+However, the risk to the Company of this was mitigated as contractual lease payments were received from Magical Cruise Company, Limited during the suspension.